 Truck Drivers and Rental Companies May Share Liability

-Inexperienced drivers can definitely cause and contribute to the cause of U-Haul accidents, but they are not the sole factor under consideration when our Chicago trucking accident lawyers consider a case.
+Inexperienced drivers can cause and contribute to the cause of U-Haul accidents, but they are not the sole factor under consideration when our Chicago trucking accident lawyers consider a case.
 The common causes of rental truck accidents include, but are not limited to the following.

 - Driver negligence or reckless behavior.
 Speeding, distracted driving, failure to obey traffic laws and substance abuse are all important factors to consider and which lay the blame exclusively on the driver for an accident.

 - Improperly maintained vehicles.
-U-Haul has been known to rent vehicles to customers that have poor or nonexistent service records.
+U-Haul has been known to rent vehicles to customers that have inadequate or nonexistent service records.
 When brakes, tires and other critical equipment is not maintained or repaired, it can be the cause or primary contributing factor in an accident.

 - Failure to perform routine inspections on vehicles.
 Not only does U-Haul have a history of poor vehicle maintenance, but vehicles are regularly rented out that have not been inspected for potential safety concerns.
-This shows a complete disregard for the safety of the renter and others on the road.
+This lousy history shows a complete disregard for the safety of the renter and others on the road.

 - Defective equipment and truck design.
 Sometimes, it is the truck or parts manufacturers who are to blame for an equipment failure that results in an accident.
 When this is the case, the manufacturer can share liability with the other parties found at fault.

 Obtain a Free Case Review for Your U-Haul Truck Accident Case Today